Behavioural Economics ... ? Institutional Economics ... ? Darwinian Economics ... ?

-There is no secret ... this behavioural pattern lies deep in all successful cultural institutions which constantly have to confront soothsayers who fraudulently claim to know the unknowable and parasites & predators who steal stocks ... complex adaptive systems involve inheritance with modification & differential survival ... and nobody knows in advance which innovations will 'work' and generate the synergies of specialisation & scale ... folk simply discard alternatives that don't work ...
+There is no secret ... this behavioural pattern lies deep in all successful cultural institutions which constantly have to confront soothsayers who fraudulently claim to know the unknowable and parasites & predators who steal stocks ... complex adaptive systems involve inheritance with modification & differential survival ... and nobody knows in advance which innovations will 'work' and generate the synergies of specialisation & scale ... folk simply discard alternatives that fail ...

 Students of the evolutionary process are challenged to test for themselves its explanatory power through debate and discussion of four examples of significant economic issues from recent history -